Mohsen Fakhrizadeh: Executions

 In 2024, Iran's judiciary announced that three individuals were sentenced to death by a lower court for their involvement in the assassination of Mohsen Fakhrizadeh.
 Iran did not accuse the suspects of directly taking part in Fakhrizadeh's murder, but claimed they had smuggled equipment used in the assassination into the country.
-The three men – Edris Ali, Azad Shojaei, and Rasoul Ahmad Rasoul – were executed in 2025 during the Iran–Israel war, as part of a crackdown on suspected Israeli spies.
+The three men – Edris Ali, Azad Shojaei, and Rasoul Ahmad Rasoul – were executed in 2025 during the Twelve-Day War, as part of a crackdown on suspected Israeli spies.

 Funeral and remembrance

 Remains and burial

 Hours after his death, state media reported that his remains would be brought on a pilgrimage to Imam Reza Shrine for blessing, then to Fatima Masumeh Shrine, and then to Tehran for a visit to Mausoleum of Ruhollah Khomeini.
 On 30 November, Fakhrizadeh was buried during a state funeral with full military honors at Tehran's Imamzadeh Saleh.
 After kissing Fakhrizadeh's casket, Defense Minister General Amir Hatami declared that the assassination would make Iran "more united, more determined".